In a time of corporate gloom, Southeast Asian companies bring some light

 The operating environment is much stronger in countries like the Philippines, Malaysia, Indonesia, or even India, Citi’s Woods said.

-Indonesia attracted a record $5.9 billion in foreign direct investment in the third quarter, signaling that Southeast Asia’s biggest economy remains a hot favorite despite a dismal global outlook and concerns about corruption and corporate governance.
+Indonesia attracted a record $5.9 billion in foreign direct investment in the third quarter, signalling that Southeast Asia’s biggest economy remains a hot favourite despite a dismal global outlook and concerns about corruption and corporate governance.

 Companies in the region are also aggressively chasing acquisition targets within Southeast Asia to boost growth.

-A Singapore-listed hotel and property firm backed by Indonesia’s Lippo Group said last week that it may launch a takeover bid for conglomerate Fraser & Neave Ltd (FRNM.SI), challenging a $7.2 billion offer by companies controlled by Thailand’s third-richest man.

-Additional reporting by Viparat Jantraprap in BANGKOK; Editing by Ryan Woo and Jonathan Thatcher
+A Singapore-listed hotel and property firm backed by Indonesia’s Lippo Group said last week that it may launch a takeover bid for conglomerate Fraser & Neave Ltd, challenging a $7.2 billion offer by companies controlled by Thailand’s third-richest man.
+(Additional reporting by Viparat Jantraprap in BANGKOK; Editing by Ryan Woo and Jonathan Thatcher)